Dilsv/Interactivelearning/README.md

 ---
 ## Acknowledgements

-I would like to thank my course mentor Sandeep Aggarwal for his support and guidance throughout the course of the project and my fellow friends from CI Community Harry Dhillon and Helen Murugan for their support & feedback and examples of their completed submissions.
+I express gratitude to my course mentor, Sandeep Aggarwal, for his continuous support and guidance during the project.
+I also extend thanks to my friends from the CI Community, Harry Dhillon and Helen Murugan, for their assistance, feedback, and sharing examples of their completed submissions.

 ## Notes